 According to Axfood’s finance policy, the foundation of the Axfood Group’s financial strategy is to create sound financial conditions for the Group’s operations and development.

 Axfood has a solid balance sheet, and the business model generates a stable cash flow.
-During the last five years, the dividend has on average amounted to 91% of profit after tax.
+During the last five years to 2022, the ordinary dividend has averaged 83% of profit after tax.
 Historically, after payment of the dividend, Axfood has built up a net debt receivable during the year.
 Adoption of IFRS 16 has resulted in an accounting shift from a net receivable to a net debt position.

 The Group’s external financing from credit institutions (mainly banks) is conducted by the Parent Company, while subsidiaries finance their operations through the central Group account systems.